Jane '24

 Are you the recipient of any scholarships?

-Yes, I went to Florence, Italy, and it was the best experience I’ve ever had in my life.
-I always knew I wanted to study abroad coming into college so being able to have that opportunity was amazing.
-I lived in an apartment with 5 other girls and traveled to other countries.
-Studying abroad has made me discover a part of myself that I didn’t know existed and its open up so many other pathways that I could take.
-I loved walking around the city learning about Italian culture.
-I also learned a lot about Europe as a whole and every country in Europe is so different but yet have slight similarities between each other.
+I went to Florence, Italy, and it was the best experience I’ve ever had in my life.
+I always knew I wanted to study abroad coming into college, so being able to have that opportunity was amazing.
+I lived in an apartment with five other girls and traveled to other countries.
+Studying abroad has made me discover a part of myself that I didn’t know existed and has opened up so many other pathways that I could take.
+I loved walking around the city and learning about Italian culture!

 What has been your favorite Syracuse experience so far?

-My favorite experience so far has just been being able to meet a lot of different people with different interests and attending a lot of the events on campus like the Hispanic heritage fair.
-I also really enjoy any kind of event that offers free food.
+My favorite experience so far has been meeting a lot of different people with unique interests while attending events on campus like the Hispanic Heritage Fair.
+I also really enjoy any kind of event that offers free food!

 Why do you think giving is important?

-In giving you are helping students reach their goals and lift a weight off of their shoulders even if it is just a little contribution.
-Something is better than nothing.
+In giving, you are helping students reach their goals and lift a weight off their shoulders even if it is just a little contribution.
+Even small gifts have a big impact.

 What does it mean to you to be Orange?

-Being Orange means to make an impact to others inside and out.
-It doesn’t matter if its something small like helping a student find their classroom or big like becoming the president.
-I’m very proud to be Orange and to be attending SU.
+Being Orange means making an impact on others inside and out.
+It doesn’t matter if it's something small, like helping a student find their classroom, or big, like becoming the president.
+I’m very proud to be Orange and to be attending Syracuse University.

 Return Home Give Now